scala/scala-asm/README.md

 Check that the build works correctly
   - `sbt clean update test publishLocal`
   - `for f in target/*.jar; do unzip -l $f; done`
-  - Switch to JDK6 and run `sbt clean compile`

 Push the branch to your fork, check everything
   - `git push`